geomob/geomob-website/_posts/2021-01-13-jan-13th-geomob-online-details.markdown

 * [James Fee](https://twitter.com/jamesmfee) will tell us about [GeoJSON Ballparks](https://github.com/cageyjames/GeoJSON-Ballparks)

+* [Vaughn Hamilton](https://twitter.com/vaughncendiary), will present about _Understanding the effects of covid on small business in Barcelona_.

 * more to be announced shortly.
 Please volunteer if you would like to speak.